bigwolfeman/Retnet-Distillation/QUICKSTART.md

 ## Step 5: Finetune the Teacher (Strongly Recommended)

 > ⚠️ **This step is critical for convergence.** Without teacher finetuning, distillation on pure logits struggles to converge.
 Microsoft research shows **4.5× faster convergence** when the teacher is adapted to your dataset first.
+In my testing not finetuning could lead to infinite sized gradients and a total inability to converge.

 ```bash
 python scripts/finetune_teacher.py --config configs/teacher_ft.yaml